 Once the ruling has been made, the plaintiff has the legal right to take a variety of actions to satisfy the judgement.
 This includes forcing you to foreclose and hand over the proceeds of the sale.

-A Real World Lawsuit Example: Fees & Loss of Your Assets
+A Real World Lawsuit Example: Fees & Loss of Your Real Estate Assets

 While we never discuss individual asset protection clients, we can provide approximate details to illustrate how even a small judgement can destroy years of work and sacrifice.

 Consider the following: